Last updated September 15th, 2020

 Does your cat have tunnel vision?

 Most cats love to tunnel their way under and through things.
 Their territory consists of pathways which they themselves ‘map’ out in their heads.
 Whether it’s across the couch, to the mantelpiece to the cabinet, they are mapping out a space that belongs to them and that makes sense to them.
 You can add to their enrichment by mapping out appropriate vertical and horizontal spaces for your cats to own with confidence.
-Check out how we added some grass tunnels attached to the existing catio to further increase their space.
+Check out how we built some outdoor cat tunnels attached to the existing catio to further increase their space.

 Some cats also enjoy the safety of hanging out in low spaces such as under beds, nestled on couches and right there in the middle of the floor, no bed needed, thank you!
 Our tortie girl, Scout, just loves our closets and has caused many a panic when we were looking high and low (low mostly!) only to find her nestled on one of my clothing shelves.
 This is one ground-dwelling gal that couldn’t care less for the grandiosity of high catwalk ramps and has her four paws planted firmly on the ground.
 Throw a box on the kitchen floor and it’s hers for the rest of the afternoon.